eulerfx/eulerfx.github.com/source/_posts/2013-04-23-domain-driven-design-with-fsharp-validation.markdown

 ## Summary

 In this post we discussed the pitfalls of traditional validation techniques involving exceptions.
 Next, we implemented a validation mechanism which avoids exceptions and which as a result is in better alignment with functional programming.
 To this end, we were able to draw on basic concepts in category theory which studies composition among mathematical structures.
-Throughout our approach, the themes of uniformity, explicitness and declarativeness prevail.
+Throughout our approach, the themes of uniformity, explicitness and declarative design prevail.
 The resulting code remains succinct, draws on static verification and provides better composition facilities.
-In particular, it provides for [equational resoning](http://www.haskell.org/haskellwiki/Equational_reasoning_examples) which will be a topic of future posts.
+In particular, it provides for [equational reasoning](http://www.haskell.org/haskellwiki/Equational_reasoning_examples) which will be a topic of future posts.
 Additionally, the explicit implementation is simpler both in terms of readability, intuition and the requirements upon the runtime.
 Finally, the rich compositional facilities of F# allowed a solution that does not short-circuit like exceptions do, allowing clients to obtain all detected errors immediately.

 ## Source Code